msandia2022/msandia2022.github.io/P4-Follow-Line-SETR.md

 ### MQTT Communication
 MQTT is used for lightweight and efficient message transmission.
 The robot publishes its state updates to an MQTT topic.
+Each message is formatted in JSON:

--START_LAP: Notifies the beginning of a lap, signaling the robot is operational and tracking time.
+**START_LAP**: Notifies the beginning of a lap, signaling the robot is operational and tracking time.

--END_LAP: Marks the completion of a lap, providing the total time taken.
+**END_LAP**: Marks the completion of a lap, providing the total time taken.

--OBSTACLE_DETECTED: Alerts the detection of an obstacle, including the distance to the obstacle.
+**OBSTACLE_DETECTED**: Alerts the detection of an obstacle, including the distance to the obstacle.

--LINE_LOST: Indicates the robot has lost the line and is attempting to recover.
+**LINE_LOST**: Indicates the robot has lost the line and is attempting to recover.

--LINE_FOUND: Confirms the robot has regained the line after losing it.
+**LINE_FOUND**: Confirms the robot has regained the line after losing it.

--PING: Periodic "heartbeat" message to confirm the robot's active state and uptime.
+**PING**: Periodic "heartbeat" message to confirm the robot's active state and uptime.

 ## Conclusion
 This practice demonstrated the implementation of a line-following robot capable of real-time communication using MQTT.
 The system achieved reliable line tracking and accurate state reporting.